 Benefits of a Marijuana Vaporizer

 In many ways, vaping cannabis is more beneficial than nearly any other way of ingesting cannabis via heat and inhalation from the mouthpiece.
 This time, let’s look at the benefits of portable vapes for users.

 Fewer Health Risks

-Even though marijuana has benefits, it's not too healthy to smoke it if you stick to normal combustion (i.e., direct heating with fire from a match or lighter) is not too healthy.
+Even though marijuana has benefits, it's not too healthy to smoke it if you stick to normal combustion (i.e., direct heating with fire from a match or lighter).
 In fact, smoking anything can be risky because the combustion of marijuana, tobacco, and other plant materials produces tar and known carcinogens.
 This often results in lung irritation and can even lead to chronic bronchitis.

-This is true of marijuana, even though it’s not been found to cause lung cancer.
+This is true of marijuana, even though the vapor has not been found to cause lung cancer.

 A Cleaner, Higher High

 Because the lower heating temperature produces less tar, the pull is cleaner, which means the high is, too.
-If you’re the type who holds the smoke in your lungs after inhaling, vaping will more likely be less irritating on your lungs and result in a smoother hit and a cleaner high.
+If you’re the type who holds the smoke in your lungs after inhaling, vaping will not be as irritating on your lungs and result in a smoother hit compared to smoke.
 There is no tar to mar the effects or the smoothness of the pull.

-Some people even report feeling fewer hangover-type effects after using a vaporizer than after using a joint or bong.
-Some people say that vaping marijuana simply makes them feel better than smoking it.
+Some users even report feeling fewer hangover-type effects after using a vaporizer than after using a joint or bong.
+Some users say that vaping marijuana simply makes them feel better.

-Furthermore, many newbies make the mistake of puffing on a vape more than they should at first because the onset of the high isn’t immediate like it when smoking a joint or hitting a bong.
+Furthermore, newbies make the mistake of puffing on a vape more than they should at first because the onset of the vapor isn’t immediate like it is when drawing on a joint or hitting a bong.
 This can make for couchlock at inopportune times.

-If you’re puffing on vaporized dry herb from the plant flower with dry herb vaporizers, there is likely to be a smell of weed upon exhalation, but there is less of a cloud.
+If you’re puffing on vaporized dry herb from the plant flower with dry herb vaporizers, there is likely to be a smell upon exhalation, but lax in cloud.
 If you’re puffing on vaporized oil or wax, then you’ll likely enjoy puffing away without anyone noticing anything at all.
-It becomes easy to take it virtually anywhere.
+It becomes easy to carry a wax / oil vape virtually anywhere.

 You Can Taste Those Flavor Notes